tordans/WPFBOGP/readme.txt

 == Avaliable Plugin Filter ==
 For advanced users only:
 You may want to change those plugin settings with add_filter().
 For WordPress Multisite users: Add a plugin to modify those filters and activate it for you network.
+See "wp-facebook-ogp-customomization.php.template" for a template of such a plugin.

 * ```wpfbogp_app_id``` – Modify fb:admins and fb:app_id
 * ```wpfbogp_url``` – Modify og:url